VoreWind/ClassMethodSorter/README.md

 # ClassMethodSorter
-A tool to sort the header files according to our corporate standare
+A tool to sort the header files according to our corporate standarts